Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,200* in value in the first year.

 Banks offer a wide range of accounts to choose from, and that can be overwhelming.
 But keep in mind that most newcomers will require a chequing account to deposit funds, write cheques, and pay bills.
 You will also need a debit card to deposit and withdraw funds from an ABM or branch.
 You may also want a higher-interest savings account and credit card.

 Banks offer banking service packages at low-cost monthly fees.
-For example, the Scotiabank StartRight Program for Newcomers*¹ offers a number of low-cost options to meet your banking needs.
-To help you make your important banking decisions, Scotiabank can explain your options in the language that you prefer and provide personal support at the bank branch.
+For example, the Scotiabank StartRight Program for Newcomers*¹ offers low-cost options to meet your banking needs.
+To help you make your important banking decisions, Scotiabank can explain your options in the language you prefer and provide personal support at the bank branch.

 Feel free to ask for an explanation if there is anything you don’t understand.
-The role of the bank employee is to provide quality customer service and any questions you may have.
-So you don’t need to worry about asking questions or taking up too much of their time.
+The role of the bank employee is to provide quality customer service and answer any questions you may have.
+You don’t have to worry about asking questions or taking up too much of their time.

 Most importantly, get answers to your questions and only sign a contract when you’re confident you understand the terms.